tarwn/lessthandot-hugo/blogs/content/posts/2009-06-26-can-t-depend-on-sp_depends-try-using-sp_.md

 Server: Msg 15009, Level 16, State 1, Procedure sp_depends, Line 25

-The object &#8216;Blah' does not exist in database &#8216;tempdb' or is invalid for this operation.
+The object 'Blah' does not exist in database 'tempdb' or is invalid for this operation.

 So that tells us that the table Blah does not exist.
 Fine, what happens if we run sp_depends for the proc?